GraPharm-ML/grapharm/README.md

 ## Acknowledgement
 * Organization team of D4Gen Hackathon 2024
-* [Rostyslav Markarenko](https://www.linkedin.com/in/rostyslav-makarenko/) for very useful discussions about state-of-the-art methods for Graph Reasoning
+* RM for very useful discussions about state-of-the-art methods for Graph Reasoning